BHashemi2021/-Credit_Risk_Analysis/README.md

 1: Use Resampling Models to Predict Credit Risk

 We used different resampling methods to predict the credit risk.
-Prilimianry the accuracy score for the model was calculated as 66%, Figure 1.
+Prilimianry the accuracy score for the model was calculated about 66%, Figure 1.

 ### Figure 1: Accuracy score of the model